 Adult application

-An adult is 16 or over.
-If you are going to turn 16 within two weeks, put a cross in the Adult box.
+An adult is classified as age 16 or over.
+If you are going to turn 16 within two weeks of application submission, put a cross in the Adult box.
 Adult passports are normally valid for 10 years.

 Child application